some-earth11/some-earth11/README.md

 ### Glad to see you here!
-Hi, I’m a Full-stack Web Developer , Python Developer and an iOS Developer.
+Hi, I’m a Full-stack Developer, Data Scientist and a ServiceNow Dev

-I specialize in building robust projects , I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.
+I specialize in building robust projects, I love designing systems and projects that are light yet powerful, distributed yet synchronized and beautiful yet effective.

 <br/>